-&lt;sup>66 This calculation assumes that Line 1600 would still be classified as a transmission line when in operation at 320 psig.
+65 This calculation assumes that Line 1600 would still be classified as a transmission line when in operation at 320 psig.

-13. D.14-06-007 and its successor decision D.15-12-020 require Applicants to pressure test or replace Line 1600 as part of the approved Pipeline Safety Enhancement Plan Decision Tree.

-14. D.02-11-003 and D.06-09-039 establish reliability standards and require Applicants to plan their system to provide service to core customer during a 1-in-35 year cold day (one curtailment in 35 years) and service to firm non-core customers during a 1-in-10 year cold day (one curtailment in 10 years).

-15. The existing reliability standard already provides some measure of excess or "slack" capacity on SDG&E's transmission system.

-16. The existing reliability standard already provides for safe and reliable service under emergency conditions.

-17. Lines 3010 and 1600 have sufficient capacity to meet the Commission's reliability standards for core and non-core service through 2035-36.

-18. It is reasonable to maintain the 1-in-10 and 1-in-35 year cold day standards, which already take into account Applicants' ability to respond to emergencies.

-19. Redundancy and resiliency are not interchangeable terms.
-Whereas redundancy is merely duplicative, effective investments in resiliency reduce the magnitude and duration of a range of unpredictable events.

-20. Applicants fail to prove a standard equating resiliency to redundancy, should be implemented.

-21. Applicants have the physical capacity to receive up to 400 MMcfd through Otay Mesa at the U.S./Mexico border, a volume sufficient to compensate for the entirety of Line 1600, which has a current throughput of approximately 65 MMcfd at a MAOP of 512 psig when operated with Line 3010 in service.

-22. If Line 3010 is out of service, the resultant capacity reduction of 530 MMcfd must be addressed.

-23. Historically, outages on Line 3010 or at the Moreno Compressor Station are low frequency events.

-24. The notion that the Proposed Project at 200 MMcfd (or more) is designed to meet a decrease of 25 MMcfd in Line 1600 capacity, is a mismatch.

-25. Prior to Winter 2017/2018, gas was rarely delivered to Otay Mesa because it is more costly than delivering gas to SoCalGas' Ehrenberg point.
-During Winter 2017/2018, substantial quantities of interruptible gas supplies were delivered to Otay Mesa.
+- 18. 17.
+It is reasonable to maintain the 1-in-10 and 1-in-35 year cold day standards, which already take into account Applicants' ability to respond to emergencies. - 19.
+18. Redundancy and resiliency are not interchangeable terms.
+Whereas redundancy is merely duplicative, effective investments in resiliency reduce the magnitude and duration of a range of unpredictable events. - 20.
+19. Applicants fail to prove a standard equating resiliency to redundancy, should be implemented. - 21.
+20. To meet any deficit supply of Line 1600, Applicants have the ability to bring inphysical capacity to receive up to 400 MMcfd through Otay Mesa at the U.S./Mexico border, a volume sufficient to compensate for the entirelyentirety of Line 1600, which has a current throughput of approximately 70 MMcfd at a MAOP of 512 psig when operated with Line 3010 in service. - 22.
+21. If Line 3010 is out of service is, there is a potential, the resultant capacity shortfall reduction of 530 MMcfd that needs to must be metaddressed. - 23.
+22. Historically, outages on Line 3010 or at the Moreno SubstationCompressor Station are low frequency events. - 24.
+23. The notion that the Proposed Project at 200 MMcfd (or more) is designed to meet a decrease of 25 MMcfd supply onin Line 1600,1600 capacity, is a mismatch. - 25.
+24. Gas is Prior to Winter 2017/2018, gas was rarely delivered to Otay Mesa because it is more costly than delivering gas to SoCalGas' Ehrenberg point.

-26. As of early 2017, 15 MMcfd of firm capacity was available on Gasoducto Rosarito Pipeline, one of the three pipelines on the path to bring gas from Ehrenberg through Mexico to Otay Mesa.
+During Winter 2017/2018, substantial quantities of interruptible gas supplies were delivered to Otay Mesa. - 26.
+25. As of early 2017, 15 MMcfd of firm capacity was available on Gasoducto Rosarito Pipeline, one of the three pipelines on the path to bring gas from Ehrenberg through Mexico to Otay Mesa.
 This is a closer match to the 25 MMcfd identified capacity reduction if Line 1600 is derated than the 200 MMcfd proposed.